Share

 History

-Records on this point are sketchy, but one thing is certain: after the Technocalypse, the crew and support staff of the Cislunar mass-beam facility gathered their families and community together and used the beam projectors to launch themselves out of the Solar System and toward Ross 128.
-Shortly after that GAIA appropriated all the beam projectors 'for safety reasons'.
+In 565 AT, the disasters of the Technocalypse began wreaking havoc across the whole of Solsys, and Cislunar space was no exception.
+In a desperate escape attempt, the crew and support staff of the Cislunar mass-beam facility hastily gathered their families and community together and used the beam projectors to launch themselves out of the Solar System and toward Tiwa, on a ship named the Sphere of Dis.
+Shortly afterward, the remaining beam projectors were destroyed, either by rogue Neumanns from Mercury or rampaging Protowars.

-It was not until the First Federation era, after control of the Solar System had been regained and additional interstellar vessels launched, that contact was reestablished with the descendants of the erstwhile colonists and construction workers living around Yin-Yang, Ross 128, Patala, Praxis and Gnosis, Wolf 359 and Struve 2398.
-During their long isolation, they had managed to both extend their respective networks and maintain contact with each other, although no complete cycler route had yet been finished.
-Since it was considered too dangerous to cycle through SolSys, several other routes had been attempted, including a Procyon link, but many of these had faced hostile isolationist AI and the projects blocked.
+In the First Federation Age, after control of the Solar System was regained and new interstellar vessels launched, contact was reestablished with the descendants of the erstwhile colonists and construction workers living around Yin-Yang, Tiwa, Patala, Praxis-Gnosis, Akela, Rihal, Jinvanco, Kruger 60, Gliese 687, GJ 3622, and Wolf 424.
+During their long isolation, they had managed to create a vibrant star-spanning civilization of their own, extend their respective networks, and maintain contact with each other, although no complete cycler route had been finished yet.

-After centuries of being cut off from Sol, the inhabitants of the cycler systems represented a unique developing civilization that was eager to rejoin galactic society, while at the same time maintaining the unique culture and identity they had developed while living on their own.
-Perhaps more importantly, they desired to continue the great projects they had begun so long ago, but with the help of First Federation technology and ai to accelerate things.
-With the resources available to them through the new technologies, they set about the work with renewed vigor, sometimes on their own, sometimes with the help of idealistic First Federation ai and hu visionaries.
-The seeds of what would become the modern Beamrider Network and the Deeper Covenant were born.
+After centuries of being cut off from Sol, the inhabitants of the cycler systems represented an alliance of independent civilizations that were eager to rejoin the rest of Terragen society, while at the same time maintaining the unique culture and identity they had developed while living on their own.
+Perhaps more importantly, they desired to continue the great projects they had begun so long ago.
+With more resources available to them due to new Federation technologies and methods, they set about their work with renewed vigor, sometimes on their own (cf. EV Lacertae and Gliese 526), and sometimes with the help of idealistic Federation visionaries (cf. Unon-Duuz and Howling Sky).
+The Cislunese Walk and the Phosphodiester Railroad would be completed, along with a number of other cycler routes including Genchey's Glimmers, Familiar Trade, and the Microtubule Railroad.
+The seeds of what would become the modern Beamrider Network and Deeper Covenant were born.

 beamrider station